 The Prevention of Money Laundering Act, 2002 (PMLA) was brought into force with effect from 1st July 2005.
 Necessary Notifications / Rules under the said Act were published in the Gazette of India on July 01, 2005.
-Subsequently, SEBI issued necessary guidelines vide circular no. ISD/CIR/RR/AML/1/06 dated January 18, 2006, and vide letter No. ISD/CIR/RR/AML/2/06 dated 20th March 2006 to all securities market intermediaries as registered under Section 12 of the SEBI Act, 1992.
-These guidelines were issued in the context of the recommendations made by the Financial Action Task Force (FATF) on anti-money laundering standards.SEBI vide master circular dated June 6, 2024 has issued "Guidelines on Anti-Money Laundering (AML) Standards and Combating the Financing of Terrorism (CFT) /Obligations of Securities Market Intermediaries under the Prevention of Money Laundering Act, 2002 and Rules framed there under.".
+Subsequently, SEBI issued necessary guidelines vide circular no. ISD/CIR/RR/AML/1/06 dated January 18, 2006 and vide letter No.ISD/CIR/RR/AML/2/06 dated 20th March 2006 to all securities market intermediaries as registered under Section 12 of the SEBI Act, 1992.
+These guidelines were issued in the context of the recommendations made by the Financial Action Task Force (FATF) on anti-money laundering standards.
+Compliance with these standards by all intermediaries and the country has become imperative for international financial relations.
 As per the provision of PMLA every Member shall have to

-- i) Maintain a record of prescribed transactions, - ii) Furnish information of prescribed transactions to the specified authority, - iii) Verify the client's identity using reliable, independent source documents, data or information and maintain records of identity of clients. - iv) Preserve the records for a period of five (5) years from the date of cessation of transactions with clients.
+- i) Maintain a record of prescribed transactions, - ii) Furnish information of prescribed transactions to the specified authority, - iii) Verify and maintain records of identity of clients, - iv) Preserve the records for a period of five years from the date of cessation of transactions with clients.